thatbrguy/Dehaze-GAN/README.md

 - `--A_dir`: Directory containing the ipnut images.
 Only used when `custom_data` is set to `True`.
 Default value is `A`.
 - `--B_dir`: Directory containing the ipnut images.
 Only used when `custom_data` is set to `True`.
 Default value is `B`.
 - `--val_fraction`: Fraction of the data to be used for validation.
 Only used when `custom_data` is set to `True`.
 Default value is `0.15`.
+- `--val_threshold`: Number of steps to wait before validation is enabled.
+Usually, the GAN performs suboptimally for quite a while.
+Hence, disabling validation initially can prevent unnecessary validation and speeds up training.
+Default value is `0`.
+- `--val_frequency`: Number of batches to wait before performing the next validation run.
+Setting this to `1` will perform validation after one discriminator and generator step.
+You can set it to a higher value to speed up training.
+Default value is `20`.
+- `--logger_frequency`: Number of batches to wait before logging the next set of loss values.
+Setting it to a higher value will reduce clutter and slightly increase training speed.
+Default value is `20`.

 ## License:
 This repository is open source under the MIT clause.
 Feel free to use it for academic and educational purposes.